eekcoopuw/jobmon/docsource/index.rst

 In addition to simple monitoring, it provides utilities for managing a graph of interrelated jobs.
-It can manage the sequencing of job execution based on the intredependencies you declare and can retry jobs that might fail due to random cluster instability.
+It can manage the sequencing of job execution based on the interdependencies you declare and can retry jobs that might fail due to random cluster instability.